breejs/bree/README.md

 }
 ```

-Additionally for supporting using ts on development and js on production you can make something like or wathever similar:
+Additionally for supporting using ts on development and js on production you can make something like or whatever similar:

 ```js
   ...(CRON_MODE === 'ts'